nana9p5/nana9p5/README.md

 I'm a Business Analyst with 10+ years of experience, currently transitioning into Data Science and Artificial Intelligence.

 🧠 About Me
-🎓 Currently pursuing a Master's in Artificial Intelligence & Big Data Analytics (UPV)
+🎓 Currently pursuing a Master's in Artificial Intelligence & Big Data Analytics (UPV, Spain)
 💼 10+ years experience in data-driven projects and international environments
 🔍 Strong background in business analysis, data analysis, and problem-solving
 🌍 Experienced working with cross-functional and international teams